 The Law of Conservation of Energy

-The law of conservation of energy is a fundamental law of physics and states that within a system isolated from its surroundings, the total energy within the system is conserved.
-That is to say, though the amount of kinetic energy and potential energy can change from moment to moment the total amount of energy, an object's mechanical energy, never changes as long as it remains isolated.
-The potential energy of an object is defined by the equation: PE = mgh, where m = the mass of the object, g = the gravitational acceleration and h = the object's height above the ground.
+The law of conservation of energy is a fundamental law of physics; it states that in an isolated system, the total energy within the system is conserved.
+That is to say, though the amount of kinetic energy and potential energy can change from moment to moment, the total amount of energy in a closed system is constant.

 Total Amount of Mechanical Energy